kdltr/noise/README.md

     [string] cell-noise-3d-source
     [string] flow-noise-2d-source

-The source for each shader is accessible from these constants, in the case that the user does not want to directly use glls.
+The source for each shader is provided in these strings, in the case that the user does not want to directly use glls.

 ## Examples
-An example of the use of each type of noise can be seen in [the examples director](https://github.com/AlexCharlton/noise/tree/master/examples).
+An example of the use of each type of noise can be seen in [the examples directory](https://github.com/AlexCharlton/noise/tree/master/examples).
 These examples rely on [opengl-glew](http://wiki.call-cc.org/eggref/4/opengl-glew), [gl-math](http://wiki.call-cc.org/eggref/4/gl-math), [gl-utils](http://wiki.call-cc.org/eggref/4/gl-utils), and [glfw3](http://wiki.call-cc.org/eggref/4/glfw3).
 They can either be run directly with `csi` or, since they use `glls-render`, they can be compiled by linking with GL (e.g. `csc -lGL 2d-simplex.scm`).

 It is important to note how the noise shaders are being imported in these examples: through [glls’ `use` keyword](http://wiki.call-cc.org/eggref/4/glls#shaders-that-export).
 This makes it so that the prototypes from the noise shaders are automatically added to the examples’ fragment shaders.